polkadot-js/api/docs/start/api.query.subs.md

 });
 ```

-As in the case of the `api.rpc` calls, the subscription call returns a function (`unsub()` in these cases), that can be used unsubscribe and free up resources.
+By now this subscription form should be familiar to you, including the usage of `unsub`.

 ## Multiple queries

-In most non-trivial applications, it is useful [to perform multiple queries at once, over the same RPC call](api.query.multi.md) in the next section we will dive into this usecase.
+In most non-trivial applications, it is useful to optimize both our code in terms of callbacks as well as node resources, for instance by [performing multiple queries at once, over the same RPC call](api.query.multi.md).